ajbbla/ajbbla.github.io/README.md

 ## Featured Projects

 Below are some of the projects featured in my portfolio.
-Each project entry includes a brief overview, key technologies used, and links to the live demo and source code.
+Each project entry includes a brief overview, key technologies used, and links to its Github repo and live demo if available.

 - **Firebase Fulfillment**: A cloud backend for a big box order fulfillment system. [[Demo](#) | [Code](https://github.com/allenjbb/firebase-fulfillment)]
 - **Resume Anonymizer**: A CLI tool to anonymize personal data within docx resume files. [[Code](https://github.com/allenjbb/resume-anonymizer)]
 - **打字吧**: A game for Mandarin learners to improve typing skills. [[Demo](#) | [Code](https://github.com/allenjbb/daziba)]
 - **smallsh**: A shell program that implements a subset of features of well-known shells, such as Bash. [[Code](https://github.com/allenjbb/smallsh)]

-_For more details, please visit the [Projects](https://allenjbb.github.io/projects) section of my portfolio._

 ## Technologies Used